 You may be eligible for a refund if all of the following apply:

-- you got an Income Compliance debt after 1 July 2015
+- you got an Income Compliance debt between 1 July 2015 and 19 November 2019.

 - we raised your debt using averaged ATO income information